Philadelphia crime family: Natale's "front boss" reign, Merlino's ascension, and continuing Mafia violence

 By the late 1990s, Merlino dodged more than two dozen attempts on his life.
-Merlino was friends with Steve "Gorilla" Mondevergine, president of the Pagans MC motorcycle club.
+Merlino was friends with Steve "Gorilla" Mondevergine, president of the Philadelphia chapter of the Pagan's Motorcycle Club.
 Merlino sometimes used the Pagans to help settle underworld disputes.
+The alliance between the Philadelphia Mafia and the Pagans prevented the Pagans' rivals, the Hells Angels, from expanding into Pagan territory in southeast Pennsylvania and New Jersey.
 During the 1990s, Merlino was also aligned with members of the Junior Black Mafia.

 In June 1998, Natale was jailed for a parole violation; Merlino subsequently took control of the family and cut off support to the imprisoned boss.
 Angered by this, Natale offered to secretly record conversations with Merlino, but it was not until September 1999, when he was indicted for financing drug deals, that he formally struck a deal to cooperate.
 In doing so, Natale became the first sitting boss in the history of the American Mafia to become government informant.

 Between 1999 and 2001, Merlino, along with his underboss Stephen Mazzone, his consigliere George Borgesi, Martin Angelina, John Ciancaglini and others were arrested and put on trial for racketeering, illegal gambling, loan sharking, extortion, murder and attempted murder.
 Natale testified against Merlino during his 2001 racketeering trial, but was unable to secure a conviction for the murders he claimed Merlino committed.
 On December 3, 2001, Merlino was however convicted of racketeering charges and given a 14-year prison sentence.
 Natale had admitted to committing eight murders and four attempted murders.
 In 2005, Natale was sentenced to 13 years imprisonment for drug dealing, racketeering and bribery.
 He was released in May 2011, and placed in witness protection.

 The rise of Ligambi

 In 1997, Joseph Ligambi was released from prison after he successfully appealed his murder conviction and was acquitted at retrial.
-After 10 years in prison, Ligambi returned to a much different Mafia family that saw two violent regime changes and the family under the control of a group of young mobsters.
+After ten years in prison, Ligambi returned to a much different Mafia family that saw two violent regime changes and the family under the control of a group of young mobsters.
 Ligambi, who is Borgesi's uncle, was a Scarfo era soldier when he was imprisoned in 1987 and was also mentored by Merlino's father, Salvatore.
 After the arrest of Merlino, Borgesi and several others in 1999, Ligambi was chosen to take over as acting boss of the family.
 In 2001, Merlino was sentenced to 14 years in prison.
 After Ligambi took over, he remained in the shadows, rarely being mentioned in the media, while taking a much less "trigger-happy" approach to running the family.

-Ligambi stabilized the family when he took over, maintained membership and restored relations with the New York families.
-His inner circle included longtime Philadelphia mobsters Joseph "Mousie" Massimino, Gateon Lucibello, and Anthony Staino.
+Ligambi stabilized the crime family when he took over, maintained membership and restored relations with the New York families.
+His inner circle included longtime Philadelphia mobsters Joseph "Mousie" Massimino, Gaeton Lucibello, and Anthony Staino.